 On the other hand, isolation has taken its toll on the mental health of many people.
 Getting outdoors, taking in the natural world, is now an important part of returning to normal.
 However, the last thing anyone wants is to do something that might risk creating a second peak in infections.
 So how can you combine a health-giving experience and enjoyable hobby with preventing the spread of coronavirus?

-“We’re focusing on UK tours until travellers regain confidence to travel further,” says Ruth.
+“We’re focusing on UK tours until travelers regain confidence to travel further,” says Ruth.
 “We already run only very small group tours and we will continue with this exclusive small-group approach.”